managemy-lease/action-aws-ses-template-uploader/README.md

-## SES Tempalte Uploader for GitHub Actions
+## SES Template Uploader for GitHub Actions

 Creates or updates SES templates within the repository.